Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 Dermatology has made significant progress in recent years.
 In addition to topical alternatives, systemic therapies are now available:

-- Targeted intervention in the inflammatory cascade
+- Targeted intervention in inflammatory cascade

-- Very good effectiveness in severe cases
+- Very good efficacy in severe cases

 - Fewer side effects than cortisone tablets